Carbon-Labs/whitepapers/avatar.md

 ### Secure Login
 > A one click, cryptographically secure login solution that does not require prior registration.

+Users are embracing one click social login functionality via Facebook, Google, GitHub etc for its ease of use.

+It is easy to understand why&hellip;

+Manually authenticating yourself on a website or app is tiresome.
+Users are usually presented with a form that asks for their username or email address and a password.
+Or, as an alternative and mentioned above, they may be presented with the option of logging in using one click social login functionality.

+So, the user has to answer themselves the following:

+1. Do I already have an account for this service?
+2. If so, did I use an email and password, or one of the social login providers to sign up?
+3. If I used an email and password, what is my password?

+The user has to do this for every website or app they use.

+This is a very tedious process, and it is estimated that the typical user now interacts with over 100 different services.
+Remembering unique account details for all of these services (many of which are used infrequently) is infeasible.
+So instead, users use weak easy to remember passwords that they usually use on more than one service.

+From a security standpoint this is a disaster.

+Even though it is the most common form of authentication currently in use, it is both impractical and prone to security breaches.

+Social media login does provide the following benefits:

+1. No more form filling.
+2. No need to remember yet another username / password combination.
+3. Quick and easy.

+However, it also raises huge privacy concern.
+The users information is loaded from external providers.
+These providers are private companies that make money by data mining and selling that data to other companies without your knowledge.

+AVATAR solves all of this by bringing together several technologies in a unique way.

 ### Data Protection
 > Your data is yours, you own it and you control it.